Bravenaman/IDAI102-1000432-Naman_Om_Shrestha_Python/README.md

 # IDAI102-1000432-Naman_Om_Shrestha_Python
-# MedTimer – Daily Medicine Companion 💊
+# 💊 MedTimer – Daily Medicine Companion

-MedTimer is a Python-based interactive web application designed to help users remember and manage their daily medicines.
-The app focuses on simplicity, clarity, and encouragement, making it especially suitable for elderly users and individuals managing long-term or chronic health conditions.

-The application is built using **Python** and **Streamlit** and is deployed online using **Streamlit Cloud**.
+MedTimer is a **Streamlit-based web application** that acts as a calm, friendly **daily medicine companion**.
+It helps users remember scheduled medicines, track whether doses were taken, and visualize adherence — all in one simple interface.

 ---

-## 🎯 Project Objective

-The main objective of MedTimer is to:
+## 🧠 What MedTimer Does

-- Help users remember medicines on time
+- Lets users **add medicines with scheduled times**
-- Reduce stress related to daily medication routines
-- Provide clear visual feedback on medicine status
+- Shows a **daily checklist** with clear status indicators
-- Encourage consistent medicine adherence through positive reinforcement

-This project was developed as part of the **Python Programming – Summative Assessment** for the **Artificial Intelligence CRS**.
+- Allows users to **mark medicines as taken**
+- Calculates a **medicine adherence score**
+- Rewards good adherence with a **visual encouragement**
+- Generates and downloads a **CSV medicine report**

+This app is designed to reduce missed doses and encourage consistency in daily medication routines.

 ---

-## 👥 Target Users
+## 🚀 Features

+### ⏰ Medicine Scheduling
+- Add medicine name and scheduled time
+- Automatically classifies medicines as:
+  - **Upcoming**
+  - **Missed**
-- Elderly individuals
+  - **Taken**

+### 📋 Daily Medicine Checklist
+- View all medicines scheduled for the day
-- People with chronic illnesses
+- Mark medicines as **Taken** with one click
-- Caregivers supporting daily medicine routines
+- Color-coded status for easy understanding

+### 📊 Adherence Tracking
+- Calculates adherence percentage based on taken medicines
+- Displays progress using a visual progress bar
+- Encouraging feedback based on performance

+### 🎉 Reward System
+- Displays a custom **reward image** when adherence is ≥ 80%
+- Motivates users to stay consistent

+### ⬇️ Downloadable Report
+- Export medicine data as a **CSV file**
+- Includes medicine name, scheduled time, and status

 ---

-## ✨ Key Features

-- Add medicines with name and scheduled time
-- Daily medicine checklist
-- Color-coded status:
-  - 🟢 Taken
-  - 🟠 Upcoming
-  - 🔴 Missed
-- Weekly adherence score with progress bar
-- Visual reward for good adherence
-- Downloadable CSV report of medicines
-- Simple and user-friendly interface

----

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

 - **Python**
-- **Streamlit**
+- **Streamlit** – UI framework
-- **Datetime module**
-- **Pandas**
+- **Pandas** – Data handling & CSV export
-- **Pillow (for visual rewards)**
+- **Pillow (PIL)** – Reward image generation
-- **GitHub** (version control)
-- **Streamlit Cloud** (deployment)

----

-## 📂 Project Structure
-├── app.py
-├── requirements.txt
-└── README.md
+- **Datetime** – Time-based logic